HBSMR WEB features three kinds of interactive map:

 - Historic mapping (e.g. from National Library of Scotland, or other providers).

-- OpenStreetMap with hill-shading (available from Exegesis at a small annual charge).
+- OpenStreetMap in UK projection, with or without hill-shading (available from Exegesis at a small annual charge).

 - Virtually any other source, e.g. relayed through the HBSMR API MapServer installation.

 The gazetteer function in HBSMR WEB uses GeoNames by default.
 An account is required before the free API web services can be used.
-It is possible to use other gazetteer services.
+It is possible to use other gazetteer services, such as the OS Names API.